ryanswapp/ryanswapp-url-shortener/README.md

 I had to make a url shortener for an app recently and decided to turn it into a package!
 I hope you enjoy it.

-I've made a short video tutorial for adding this package to your app so feel to check that out [here](http://youtube.com) or you can follow the instructions below.
+I've made a short video tutorial for adding this package to your app so feel to check that out [here](https://www.youtube.com/watch?v=fcKAf-di-bA) or you can follow the instructions below.

+Here is the code from the example app in the video: https://github.com/ryanswapp/url-shortener-example

 ## Getting Started